Manage your finances as you age. Learn about taxes, pensions and benefits, financial planning and financial supports.

 Soldiers’ Aid Commission of Ontario

-The Soldiers’ Aid Commission provides financial help to Ontario’s eligible veterans and their families in financial need.
-The commission supplements support offered by the Royal Canadian Legion and Veterans Affairs Canada.
-The Commission may provide up to $2,000 per household for essential expenses, including:
+The Soldiers’ Aid Commission provides financial help to Ontario’s eligible veterans and their family members in financial need.
+The Commission supplements support offered by Veterans Affairs Canada.
+The Commission may provide up to $3,000 to help pay for essential expenses and supports, including:

-• home related items, such as repairs, moving costs, furniture, replacement/repair to roof and/or furnace
+• home related items, such as repairs, furniture, replacement/repair to roof and/or furnace

 • mental health supports and health related items, such as hearing aids, glasses, prescription and dental needs